PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

       caStore=STRING,           -- Specifies the path to the CA certificate file, in PEM format, to use to check the certificate presented by the backend.
 Default is an empty string, which means to use the system CA store.
 Note that this directive is only used if ``validateCertificates`` is set. ciphers=STRING,           -- The TLS ciphers to use.
 The exact format depends on the provider used.
 When the OpenSSL provider is used, ciphers for TLS 1.3 must be specified via ``ciphersTLS13``. ciphersTLS13=STRING,      -- The ciphers to use for TLS 1.3, when the OpenSSL provider is used.
 When the GnuTLS provider is used, ``ciphers`` applies regardless of the TLS protocol and this setting is not used. subjectName=STRING,       -- The subject name passed in the SNI value of the TLS handshake, and against which to validate the certificate presented by the backend.
+Default is empty.
+If set this value supersedes any ``subjectAddr`` one. subjectAddr=STRING,       -- The subject IP address passed in the SNI value of the TLS handshake, and against which to validate the certificate presented by the backend.
 Default is empty. validateCertificates=BOOL,-- Whether the certificate presented by the backend should be validated against the CA store (see ``caStore``).
 Default is true. dohPath=STRING,           -- Enable DNS over HTTPS communication for this backend, using POST queries to the HTTP host supplied as ``subjectName`` and the HTTP path supplied in this parameter. addXForwardedHeaders=BOOL,-- Whether to add X-Forwarded-For, X-Forwarded-Port and X-Forwarded-Proto headers to a DNS over HTTPS backend.